Subaru Outback Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 Subaru Outback Insurance Rates by Model Year

 Your Outback’s age can affect how much you pay for car insurance.
-Newer vehicles tend to cost more to insure because they’re generally more expensive to repair and replace.
-On the other hand, older cars are generally cheaper to insure, especially if they significantly depreciate.
+New cars tend to cost more to insure because they’re generally more expensive to repair and replace.
+On the other hand, older car models are generally cheaper to insure, especially if they have significantly depreciated.

 The table below shows the average monthly premium for each Outback model year, the lowest available rate, and the cheapest insurer, according to Compare.com data.